 One of the main sources of pollution that is hard to control is the use of plastics.
 The exponential growth of the use of plastic is threatening our survival.
-Issues such as poisoning, injury to marine life, littering on the beaches, and clogging of waste is directly related to plastic pollution.
-Taking into consideration the serious situation, the theme of this Earth Day 2018, which is celebrated on April 22, is about plastic pollution.
-This Earth Day is dedicated to increase awareness about plastic pollution and change human behaviour towards the use of plastic.
+Issues such as poisoning, injury to marine life, littering on the beaches, and clogging of waste are directly related to plastic pollution.
+Taking into consideration the serious situation, the theme of this Earth Day 2018, which is celebrated on April 22, is plastic pollution.
+This Earth Day is dedicated to increasing awareness about plastic pollution and changing human behavior towards the use of plastic.
 Similar to all the countries, India too produces hazardous plastic waste.
 In this blog, we discuss some simple yet easy ways to reduce plastic pollution.
 Read on.

 How Much Plastic Waste Does India Produce?

 Plastic is a necessary evil in India that takes approximately 500-1000 years to degrade.
 Not just plastic bags but the food and hygiene products, car, phone, and even your computer contains plastic.
 Though most of the plastic is labeled as recyclable; however, these are only “downcycled”.
 A plastic can, for instance, is not recycled into another carton but made into a lower-quality plastic carton.
 According to a study by World Economic Forum, India produces approximately 56 lakh tonnes of plastic every year.
 Delhi alone produces 9,600 metric tonnes of plastic waste per day.